-Pursuant to Section 31(1) of the Police Services Act, the Board is responsible for the provision of adequated and effective police services within Peel Region.
-As such, the Board must satisfy itself that the community is policed adequately and that all policing standards issued by the Province of Ontario are compiled with.
+Pursuant to Section 31(1) of the Police Services Act, the Board is responsible for the provision of adequate and effective police services within Peel Region.
+As such, the Board must satisfy itself that the community is policed adequately and that all policing standards issued by the Province of Ontario are complied with.

 The Board must also perform the following duties:

 - Appoint the members of the municipal police service

 - Generally determine, after consultation with the Chief of Police, objectives and priorities with respect to police services in the municipality

 - Establish policies for the effective management of the police service

 - Recruit and appoint the Chief of Police and any Deputy Chief of Police, and annually determine their remuneration and working conditions, taking their submissions into account